 My latest is now posted at New Geography.
 Truth be told, it’s not exactly a brand new article; I originally featured it here last December, as an exploration of municipalities (mostly in Ohio) that use speed traps as a primary means of generating revenue.
 Since then, I have significantly revised the final analysis, including material that focuses on the broader implications of “speed trap towns”, along with a few additional photographs.
-The article that features in New Geography is slightly abridged, so here at American Dirt I have attached the full-length version seen below, which includes all the text featured on New Geography plus a bit more vigorous analysis.
+The article that features in New Geography is slightly abridged, so here at American Dirt I have attached the full-length version seen below, which includes all the text featured on New Geography plus a bit more vigorous analysis of New Rome OH.
 The second half of this article, in particular, differs considerably from the original version that I featured here last December.

 With few exceptions, the typical Metropolitan Statistical Area over 100,000 people contains at least one additional incorporated municipality beyond the core city.
 The larger ones—those over half million—typically include several municipalities, while the largest MSAs may contain hundreds.
 Like the variegated colors in a mosaic, the incorporated communities in an MSA often differ greatly from one another, and not just because they comprise discrete, bounded territories.
 Ideally, each municipality offers a distinct approach to self-governance that directly reflects the wills of its electorates.
 Thus, we recognize core differences in the appearance of infrastructure between two adjacent municipalities: street signs, lighting, or even paving surfaces, let alone their financing.
 I observed this in a recent blog post focusing upon a road that formed the boundary between two Cleveland suburbs.